 Growing marijuana is super exciting, but it can also be a bit tricky at times.
 When you're balancing all the nutrients your plant needs, sometimes things can go awry.
-One of the most important nutrients is nitrogen.
-If your plant isn’t getting enough of it, you might notice it showing some worrying signs.
-So, what does a nitrogen deficiency in cannabis look like, and how can you fix it?
-Let’s dive in.
+One of the most important nutrients is nitrogen, which is responsible for growing healthy shiny leaves.

 Why do marijuana plants need nitrogen?

-Nitrogen is a mobile nutrient in cannabis, which means the plant can move it around, mostly from older leaves to newer growth.
+Nitrogen is one of the three primary nutrients alongside phosphorus and potassium and is classed as a mobile nutrient in cannabis.
+This means the plant can move nitrogen around, mostly from older leaves to newer growth.
 This is why nitrogen deficiency tends to show up first in the older, lower leaves.

 So why is nitrogen so important?
-Well, nitrogen plays several crucial roles in cannabis growth:
+Well, nitrogen plays several crucial roles in cannabis growth, as highlighted below.

-- It helps with photosynthesis, which is how your plant turns sunlight into energy.
+- Helps with photosynthesis, which is how your plant turns sunlight into energy.

-- It transports amino acids, which are the building blocks of proteins for your plant.
+- Transports amino acids, which are the building blocks of proteins for your plant.

 1. Yellowing of Lower Leaves